-A curious adult from California

 There are lots of different factors stuck to the outside of our cells.
 We hear about ABO and Rh factors because our immune systems usually react very strongly against them.

 The researchers also only looked at a few strains of HIV.
-As we talk about here, there are lots of different strains which may be more or less bothered by Pk.
+As we talk about here

 But whatever the final outcome, this again has nothing to do with Rh negative blood.
 There is no evidence that Rh negative blood affords any protection against HIV infection or AIDS progression.
 Period.